-Digital tools and platforms have become extremely important to journalists’ work, but this also means there is a growing number of tools and platforms that can work against journalists as means of surveillance, identification and harassment by States, non-State armed groups and private corporations.
-Protecting yourself can no longer mean just securing your physical safety; it must also include securing your digital safety—because any breaches to your online life also put your physical life at risk.
+Digital technologies have become extremely important to journalism work, but this also means there is a growing number of tools and platforms that can be used against journalists as means of surveillance, identification and harassment by States and non-State actors alike.
+Protecting yourself can no longer mean just securing your physical safety; it must also include securing your digital safety.
+Any breaches to your online life also put your physical life at risk.

-When journalists are persecuted for their work, they often seek help from one or several of the organizations around the world that operate emergency assistance programs specifically for them.
+When journalists are persecuted for their work, they often seek help from organizations around the world that operate emergency assistance programs specifically for them.
 If you find yourself in this precarious situation, it is important to be aware of the digital security risks that you face even when contacting these programs.
-Taking steps to eliminate or mitigate these risks will not only protect yourself during your search for help; it will also improve your digital security in the other professional and personal parts of your life.
+Taking steps to eliminate or mitigate these risks will not only protect yourself during your search for help; it will also improve your digital security overall.

 Below you will find information, tips and resources about protecting yourself and others against digital vulnerabilities that State and non-State actors can exploit.

 If you are thinking about contacting an emergency assistance program, this resource will provide you information specifically to ensure you are not at even greater risk during the application process.
 If you have already contacted an emergency assistance program or just want to learn easy, common or important ways to secure your digital life, this resource will increase your awareness of the risks associated with the digital tools and platforms you use.
 Although this resource was created with journalists in distress in mind as its main user, it will benefit all Internet users who want to improve their digital security and practice safe behaviours online.